Wisdom Tooth Extractions - Arlington Heights, IL

 How Long Does It Take to Recover After Wisdom Tooth Extraction?

 In general, it will take a few days for you to recover after your extraction.
-We recommend taking at least 2 days off work, and maybe more if your job is physically demanding.
-If you never like to miss work, you can schedule your appointment on a Friday to give yourself the weekend to relax.
-It’s important that you allow yourself a few days to recover because activity will hurt the healing process.
+We recommend taking at least two days off work, and maybe more if your job is physically demanding.
+If you never like to miss work, you can schedule your appointment for a Friday to give yourself the weekend to relax.
+You must allow yourself a few days to recover because most activity can hurt the healing process.
 Soreness and discomfort are normal, but if your pain seems to get worse after at least 3 days of recovery, contact our office right away!

 Why Are Wisdom Teeth More Difficult to Remove Compared to Others?